bad-opensource/lambda-pdf-core/README.md

 - ***debug**  methods return the transformated renderdata JSON for debugging

+- ***check**  lambda function handler which renders the the currently deployed package version

 #### internal pipeline methods

 - **warmUp:** Internal method waiting for the lambda instance to be up and running